Single Page Interface, Google App Engine and 28Kb

 Do we really need lots of memory on the server?

-ItsNat can avoid static parts of the page, these static parts are not manipulated by program code and thus can be cached in plain text shared among all users, and avoid being instantiated as DOM for each client.
+ItsNat the page, these static parts are not manipulated by program code and thus can be cached in plain text shared among all users, and avoid being instantiated as DOM for each client.
 The template system of ItsNat helps this caching with a simple special attribute.

 But this is not enough, if we have to change a text node some part of the subtree containing this text node must be in memory in spite of this node is no longer to be modified.